Natural Ways to Combat Depression

 - Calm the nervous system.
 If you are tapering a medication with the support of your prescribing physician, consider discussing the supplementation of NMDA modulators or natural molecules that buffer the effects of excitatory glutamate are magnesium, zinc, N-acetylcysteine, or GABA.

 - Consider amino acid therapy.
 Amino acids may be essential during and after tapering.
 They can be essential during a taper because of signals of “deficiency” that the body may get in the wake of medication discontinuation.
 Tryptophan and 5-HTP, and L-tyrosine and dL-phenylalanine can be effective support.
 Inositol, a membrane stabilizer, and St. John’s Wort can also serve as transitional aids, which can relieve symptoms of anxiety or dips in mood.
-For support with amino acid therapy, check out this program.

 - Get back to Nature.
 Reconnecting with the natural world, and sending the body a signal of safety through movement, diet, meditation, and environmental detoxification represents our most powerful tool for healing.